 To determine the data you need to keep and the data you can discard, make sure your organization follows a data retention policy.
 A data retention policy documents how long data can and must be kept, and accounts for the retention periods for different types of data.
 If your organization doesn’t have a data retention policy, establish one.
 It might require time and effort to get a policy established, but it is more than worth it.
-This article nicely summarizes the considerations you will need to make when writing your own data retention policy.
 Also keep in mind to review applicable federal and state requirements for properly retaining and disposing of data.

 For the data that you do need to keep, make sure you isolate it with tight controls.
 For example, if your organization stores cardholder data for payment plans or automatic payments, make sure you leverage encryption to keep this data protected, even in the event of a breach.
 As an added security measure, encrypt your backups, too.

 Conduct an “Interview” of Your Business Partners…and Their Business Partners

 Think about your business partners.
 What businesses are they also involved in?
 Who else might they be supporting?
 With the Sony hack, the Guardians of Peace targeted a powerful, multinational company that has the ability to influence a large audience with the movies and messaging it produces.
 Do any of your business partners fit this description?
 How about your partners’ partners?